 All these meals & snacks can be portion sized into individual meals.
 Many of the above meal recommendations will provide essential nutrients and are soft, easy to absorb and digest.
 It’s also important to ensure the elderly stay hydrated drinking at least 2 litres of water a day, as they are more prone to dehydration.

 With minimal preparation and organisation, you can help to prepare meals for your elderly loved ones, knowing that they are eating a balanced and nutritious diet.
-All our meal suggestions are easily found by searching the internet for recipes.
+All our meal suggestions are easily found by searching the internet for more recipes ideas.
 Bon Appetit!

 If you would like to contact us with regards to short-term or long-term accommodation in one of our homes, you can contact us here.